 Approved rates will typically be annually updated on January 1.
 It is the energy rater's responsibility to use approved utility rates.
-As noted below, the energy rater will document the utility rates used for each submitted rating.
+As noted in Section 3, the energy rater will document the utility rates used for each submitted rating.